Innovate UK

 Grant in 2017

 CN Bio Innovations Ltd, established in 2008 and headquartered in Cambridge, UK, specializes in developing and providing Organ-on-Chip devices to pharmaceutical and biotech companies.
-These devices enable more accurate preclinical drug testing by replicating human organ functions in vitro.
-CN Bio's offerings include microphysiological systems and consumables, used to analyze novel compounds, assess toxicity and safety, and support research scientists in various fields such as oncology, infectious diseases, metabolism, and inflammation.
-The company's flagship product, the LiverChip platform, features a full viral lifecycle model of hepatitis B, currently employed in drug discovery collaborations with leading pharmaceutical and biotech companies.
-CN Bio's work is backed by prestigious grants and partnerships with academic institutions, aiming to accelerate the development of breakthrough therapies for serious human diseases.
+These devices enable more accurate preclinical drug testing by replicating the physiological functions of human organs.
+CN Bio's offerings include microphysiological systems and consumables, used by various industries to analyze novel compounds, assess toxicity and safety, and support research scientists in investigating biological processes.
+The company's flagship product, the LiverChip platform, features a full viral lifecycle model of hepatitis B, currently employed in drug discovery collaborations with leading pharma and biotech firms.
+CN Bio, part of Hong Kong-based CN Innovations Holdings Limited, works closely with academic experts and is backed by prestigious grants, aiming to accelerate the development of transformative therapies worldwide.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.